 If you are traveling in Colombia, you need to visit Cartagena.
 Cartagena is one of the most beautiful cities we have seen, we spent 1 week there.
 Once you explored all the beautiful streets of Cartagena you can go for day trips to Rosario Islands.The Rosario Archipelago consists of 27 small coral islands.
 The area has been protected and belongs to Parque Nacional Corales del Rosario y de San Bernando.

 Playa Blanca belongs to one of the best beaches in Colombia and it is located on the island Baru, 20 km away from Cartagena.
-It takes around 45 mins by boat to get there.
+It takes around 45 minutes by boat to get there.
 Every boat tour will stop here.
 As the name says this beach has white sugary sand and crystalline-turquoise waters.
-It is a busy beach as it is quiet accessible from Cartagena, many locals and tourists come here.
+It is a busy beach as it is quite accessible from Cartagena, many locals and tourists come here.
 Just don’t be surprised that you are surrounded by a lot of people.
 It is still a nice place with a great vibe where you can relax, get tan, drink some coconuts and listen to authentic Colombian music.
 You can find nice places for lunch such as La Estrella which has hammocks and serves fresh fish.

 HOW TO GET TO ROSARIO ISLANDS